firasm/jupyterbook_course_template/about/syllabus.md

 - [Sli.do](https://www.sli.do/terms#privacy-policy)
 - [Mastering Physics](https://www.pearson.com/en-us/legal-information/privacy-policy.html)
 - [Vimeo](https://vimeo.com/privacy)

-All of the tools above will be used in a [FIPPA-compliant](https://universitycounsel.ubc.ca/subject-areas/access-and-privacy-general/access-to-information/about-fippa/) way, with your privacy top of mind.
+All tools used in the course will be used in a [FIPPA-compliant](https://universitycounsel.ubc.ca/subject-areas/access-and-privacy-general/access-to-information/about-fippa/) manner, with your privacy top of mind.

-Many of these tools log data about your activity and provide information that can be used to improve the quality of teaching and learning.
+New tools may be added to the course as the need arises, and I will update this section with the appropriate information and make an announcement if a new tool is added midway through a course.

-In this course, I plan to use analytics data to:
+All of the tools above log data about your activity that can be used to improve the quality of teaching and learning.
-- View overall class progress
+In this course, I intend to use this information to:

-Track your progress in order to provide you with personalized feedback Review statistics on course content being accessed to support improvements in the course Track participation in discussion forums
+- view overall class progress (in aggregate),
-Assess your participation in the course]
+- track your personal progress in order to provide you with personalized feedback,

-Having taught [DSCI 541: Security, Ethics, and Security](https://github.com/UBC-MDS/DSCI_541_priv-eth-sec) in the UBC Master of Data Science in the past, I am very aware of the surveillance culture that has permeated our society and heralded the [End of Privacy](https://www.youtube.com/watch?v=NesTWiKfpD0) as we know it.
+- track participation in discussion forums
-That being said, as an instructor, I care tremendously about your learning and the course-related data that is collected about you is extremely valuable if  help me give you suggestions on your
+- improve the course and your learning,

- digital traces students leave behind during their class activities can be extremely valuable **proxies**
+- explore students actions in the course,

-- Mention Learning Analytics and OnTask
+- provide you feedback on your progress.

-- Google Analytics
+Unfortunately, at the moment it is not possible to opt-out of the data collection process, but if you like, you may opt-out of the process where *I use the data to give you personalized feedback*.
-- Nudge theory
+To opt-out, please [complete this form](https://ubc.ca1.qualtrics.com/jfe/form/SV_4SB8DCF8fnktkLb) at any point in the course.
-- Opt-out
+You may opt-out with my full support, I respect your decision and applaud you for your netizenship!

 ## What should I do if I need accommodations to be successful in this course?